Machine Learning based Efficient QT-MTT Partitioning Scheme for VVC Intra Encoders: Experimental results

 \section{Experimental results}

-In this section the performance of the proposed method is assessed.
-The \gls{cnn} performance is analyzed through its accuracy and \gls{roc} curves.
-The multi-class \gls{dt} classifiers accuracy is presented through its top-N accuracy.
-The complexity reduction proposed method is then assessed in terms of both computational complexity reduction and \gls{bd-br} increase with respect to the \gls{vtm}.
+In this section, the performance of the proposed method is assessed and analysed.
+The \gls{cnn} performance is analysed through its accuracy and \gls{roc} curves.
+The multi-class \gls{dt} classifiers' accuracy is presented through its top-N accuracy.
+The complexity reduction proposed method is then assessed in terms of both computational complexity reduction and \gls{bd-br} loss compared to the \gls{vtm}.
 Multiple configurations of our method are explored depending on the tested top-N \gls{dt} \gls{lgbm} output splits.
-There are several existing techniques that have investigated the complexity reduction induced by the new \gls{mtt} partitioning in \gls{vvc}.
-The proposed solution is compared with four best performing state-of-the-art techniques including solutions proposed by Fu {\it et al.}~\cite{fu_fast_2019}, Chen {\it et al.}~\cite{chen_fast_2020}, Yang {\it et al.}~\cite{yang_low_2019} and Li {\it et al.}~\cite{li_deepqtmt_2020}.
-Finally, the inference overheads of both \gls{cnn} and \gls{dt} models are assessed.
+Several existing techniques have investigated the complexity reduction of the new \gls{mtt} partitioning.
+We compare our proposed solution with four best-performing state-of-the-art methods, including solutions proposed by Saldanha {\it et al.}~\cite{saldanha_configurable_2021}, Chen {\it et al.}~\cite{chen_fast_2020}, Yang {\it et al.}~\cite{yang_low_2019}, and Li {\it et al.}~\cite{li_deepqtmt_2020}.
+Finally, we assess the inference overheads of both \gls{cnn} and \gls{dt} models.